 *9: Michele and Franco Luxardo belong to the same generation.

-Maraschino: a liqueur much loved by monarchs.
+Maraschino: a liqueur loved by kings and queens.

 Many European Kings and Queens (*1) of the past have much appreciated the taste of Maraschino.
 Here follow some illustrious examples: